 - Click the ‘Get on Google' button.

 - Sign in or create a Google account.

-You'll need to sign in to your existing Google account or create a new one – it's free and super easy to set up.
-For those of you that are already signed in you'll skip this step.
+- You'll need to sign in to your existing Google account or create a new one – it's free and easy to set up.
+For those who are already signed in, you'll skip this step.

-Tip!
-Before you go creating a Google account just double-check your business doesn't already have one.
-If you are using Google Analytics to track and measure your website traffic then you will have a Google account already.
+- Tip!
+Before creating a Google account, double-check your business doesn't already have one.
+If you use Google Analytics to track and measure your website traffic, you will already have a Google account.